Motorhome hire agency: International market

 Campervan management companies are spread across the globe in response to the boom in the hire market.
 Campervan rental has become very popular in New Zealand, with many considering self-drive holidays to be one of the best way to the landscape on rural roads which are traffic-free compared to those found in other countries.

 In the UK, campervan management companies cater to festival goers by offering a solution to the traditional rain and mud-soaked tent environment.

 Industry developments

 The first major motorhome hire agency industry development came in 2006 when the first online availability search was implemented by Motorhome Group.
 This was also coupled with online booking; allowing customers to book and pay for privately owned motorhome over the internet.
 At the same time, motorhome owners could log onto an online profile to track the status of their bookings and edit their motorhome information.

 Another development which was introduced in 2009 is SMS notifications.
 Text alerts are sent to motorhome owners when their vehicle receives a booking with the motorhome hire agency.

+In the United Kingdom, motorhome-brokerage services also emerged to assist owners in buying, selling or valuing motorhomes; for example, The Motorhome Trader, a family-run business founded in the mid-1990s, offers a free online valuation service, nationwide collection and instant payment.